browserengineering/book/book/animations.md

 purposes, just consider this API boilerplate.[^glcontext]

-[^glcontext]: Starting a GL context is just OpenGL's way of saying "set up the surface into which subsequent GL drawing commands will draw".
+[^glcontext]: Starting a GL context is just OpenGL's way of saying "set up the surface into which subsequent OpenGL commands will draw".
 After creating one you can even execute OpenGL commands manually, [without using Skia at all][pyopengl], to draw polygons or other objects on the screen.